egeloen/IvoryGoogleMapBundle/Resources/doc/usage/map.md

         # HTML container ID used for the map container
         html_container: "map_canvas"

-        # If this flag is enabled, the map will load asyncronous
+        # If this flag is enabled, the map will load asynchronous
         async: false

         # If this flag is enabled, the map will autozoom on the overlays added